varigence/docs/bimlflex/ssis-deployment/ssis-deployment.md

 > BimlFlex Docs: [](xref:bimlflex-ssis-deployment-wizard)
 > BimlFlex Docs: [](xref:bimlflex-ssis-using-powershell)

-## Opening the project in Visual Studio 2015 and deploying to the Catalog
+## Opening the Project in Visual Studio 2015 and Deploying to the Catalog

 BimlStudio generates SSIS projects but not solutions.
 The default behavior for a project file (`.dtproj`) is not associated with Visual Studio SQL Server Data Tools for Business Intelligence so in a new environment it will need to be opened from Visual Studio or the extension needs to be associated to open with SSDT BI.